itztiva/Fortnitebuilds/README.md

 All Archived Fortnite Builds currently, I am not the owner of any of these and I just got bored so I made this.
 Towards the bottom of the page will be credits to all the people where I have got these links from.
 I do not take credit for any of these links and All of the files used go towards their respective owners and I do not profit of this.

 ## READ PLEASE
 If there's some errors or links down please contact Tiva or ByZN on discord : @itztiva or @wallonia

+ABOUT 20% OF OUR LINKS ARE DOWN

+Epic has killed our google drive links, which means google took them down on the order of epic games.
+But we will get them back up as soon as possible!

 # Pre Battle Royale